norbu09/pocket_flex/guides/execution_models.md

 3. **Resource Constraints**: Be mindful of system resources when using parallel processing.

-4. **Error Handling**: Implement proper error handling for each execution model.
+4. **Error Handling**: Use Erlang-style error tuples (`{:ok, result}` and `{:error, reason}`) for consistent error handling.

+5. **State Management**: Always clean up state after flow completion to prevent memory leaks.

-5. **Testing**: Test each execution model thoroughly to ensure correct behavior.
+6. **Testing**: Test each execution model thoroughly to ensure correct behavior.

-6. **Monitoring**: Monitor performance to determine if a different execution model would be more efficient.
+7. **Monitoring**: Use Logger for debugging and monitoring flow execution.

-7. **Idempotency**: Ensure operations are idempotent when using asynchronous processing to handle potential retries.
+8. **Idempotency**: Ensure operations are idempotent when using asynchronous processing to handle potential retries.

+9. **Action Names**: Always use atoms for flow actions (e.g., `:default`, `:success`, `:error`), not strings.

 ## Conclusion

 PocketFlex provides a flexible set of execution models to handle a wide range of processing requirements.
 By choosing the right model for your use case, you can optimize performance while maintaining code clarity and maintainability.
+The simplified state storage system and improved error handling make it easier to build robust and efficient flows.